Home: Products: ActiveReports Barcode FAQ & Tutorial:

 6. Double-click on a blank area in the report to show the report code.

 7. Add the following code to the report where Code128( ) is the function, Field1 is the name of the TextBox that will contain the barcode, NumberData is the field from the database to include in the bar code and DAODataControl1 is the data control.
-For a list of functions included in the module, refer to the function list at the VBA code site.
+For a list of functions included in the module, refer to the Barcode Macros and VBA Functions page.

 Private Sub ActiveReport_FetchData(EOF As Boolean)